Kartaverse/Kartaverse-Docs/docs/fuses.md

 ## kvrReframe360Ultra

-Reframe immersive 360VR footage into "flat" media that can be played back on conventional displays.
+The kvrReframe360Ultra node allows you to perform an "overcapture" effect that reframes immersive 360VR footage into "flat" media that can be played back on conventional displays.
 This node is also available as an Edit page Effects Template.

 ![kvrReframe360Ultra Fuse](images/fuse-kvrReframe360Ultra.png)